Nature Conservation

 During performances, through communication on park signs and on social media, we make visitors aware of the dangers in the sea.
 In the Dolfinarium you can discover how dolphins live in nature, but nowadays nature also entails great dangers: the animals eat plastic and regularly get entangled in plastic and fishing nets.

-The consequences of plastic soup for marine mammals:
+The consequences of plastic in nature for marine mammals:

 Ingestion